A honeymoon in Bhutan? Trust us, it's not like your usual beach resort holiday - and that's precisely why it's so magical.

 1. Paro - Where Your Adventure Starts

-Paro is one of the first places you’ll land in, but it feels more like a dream than an airport town.
+Paro is one of the first places you’ll land in when you start your Bhutan honeymoon trip, but it feels more like a dream than an airport town.
 The valley is wide and green, with rivers flowing through and mountains standing tall in the background.

-The highlight of Paro is the famous Tiger’s Nest Monastery.
+One of the most amazing places to visit in Paro is the famous Tiger’s Nest Monastery.
 Yes, the hike can be a little tiring, but doing it together with your partner makes it unforgettable.
 Once you reach the top, the view will take your breath away-it’s one of those moments you’ll remember forever.

 Apart from that, you can walk by the Paro River, visit Paro Dzong, and spend your evenings in cosy resorts with stunning views.
 It’s no surprise that Paro is counted among the best honeymoon places in Bhutan.